When you bring someone into your home, it’s important to know if they are honest and trustworthy – and if they have a criminal record.

 If, however, you are using direct payments and are advertising and recruiting for a personal assistant you will be taking what that person tells you on trust.
 In these circumstances for your peace of mind (and safety), it’s always best to submit an application to the DBS.

-- standard (£26) - checks for spent and unspent convictions, cautions, reprimands and final warnings.
-Takes about two weeks.
+- standard (£18) – checks for spent and unspent convictions, cautions, reprimands and final warnings

-- enhanced (£44) - as above plus any additional information held by local police that’s considered relevant to the post being applied for.
-Takes about four weeks.
+- enhanced (£38) – the same as standard, plus any additional information held by local police that’s considered relevant to the post being applied for.

-- enhanced with list checks (£44) - as enhanced but includes a check of the DBS barred lists.
-Takes about four weeks.
+- enhanced with list checks (£38) – as enhanced but includes a check of the DBS barred lists, i.e. whether the applicant is on the list of people barred from doing the role.

 The information received will be accurate at the time the check was done.